• Mental Health

 • The provider understood the needs of their patients and improved services in response to those needs.
 The service had employed a patient enablement worker who provided coaching and family support for those with ADHD.
 Patients also had access to group support, access to work and benefit advice masterclasses.

-• There were processes for providing all staff with the development they need.
+• There were processes for providing all staff with the development they needed.
 This included supervision and career development conversations.
 All staff received regular bi-annual appraisals in the last year.
 Staff were supported to meet the requirements of professional revalidation where necessary.
 Clinical staff and admin staff were considered valued members of the team.

 Community-based mental health services for adults of working age